stefan-baumann/AeroSuite/README.md

 - [x] Linux (Mono) support

 ## AeroListView
 The AeroListView currently does exactly what the "normal" ListView does but it does that in a far more stylish way as it is styled according to the current (Windows) theme.
+On non-windows systems there are no changes made.
 - [x] Windows Aero support (Vista, 7, 8, 10)
 - [x] Windows XP & Classic support
 - [x] Linux (Mono) support

+## AeroProgressBar
+The AeroProgressBar is a progress bar with the ability to set a state: normal, paused or error.
+It also uses a feature of some operating systems (Windows Vista and higher) to make it go backwards smoothly.
+On non-windows systems there are no changes made.
+I'm not planning on providing this feature in the near future as there are many limitations to circumvent.
+- [x] Windows Aero support (Vista, 7, 8, 10)
+- [ ] Windows XP & Classic support (not natively supported by the os)
+- [ ] Linux (Mono)  (not natively supported by the os)

 ## AeroTreeView
 Same as the AeroListView applied to a TreeView.